labopt-cnriasi/remind/README.md

 install module bootstrap: $ `conda install django-bootstrap4`
 install folium: $ `pip install folium` install OSRM server (Open Source Routing Machine) https://github.com/Project-OSRM/osrm-backend
+### Gurobi
+A license of gurobi is needed to run the project without errors.
+In a next release Gurobi license will be required only if you select to optimize via gurobi solver.